 Data Sufficiency questions Practice Question and Answer

-8 Q:Direction : Each of the questions below consists of a question and three statements numbered I, II and III given below it.
+8 Q:Directions: Each of the questions below consists of a question and two statements numbered as I and II given below it.
 You have to decide whether the data provided in the statements are sufficient to answer the question.
+Read all the two statements and give answer.

 Five students P, Q, W, S and V have different heights.
 Who is the tallest person among them?